 Introduced in iOS7, Apple's “Switch Control” is an accessibility feature that allows users with very limited mobility to control their entire iPhone, iPad, iPod Touch, Mac computer, or Apple TV in combination with ability switches and other adaptive devices for mobility impairments.
+It's the built-in software that Tecla users have access to through our hardware.
 With Switch Control users unable to use the touch screen can navigate the device, select any screen item, and even emulate more complex gestures (e.g. dragging, pinching, etc) by simply clicking a button, blowing, blinking or using other alternative inputs.

 Switch control can be used with as little a single switch while multiple switches (for instance, a joystick, or 4 buttons) can mean very quick navigation.
 A single switch setup uses Switch Control “Auto-Scanning” function that automatically highlights item by item of the user interface with the user clicking the switch when the desired item is highlighted.
 Switch Control has an option, “Group Items”, that can group items to improve navigation, for instance, on the main screen items are highlighted by rows of icons, and when a particular row is selected the system scans icon by icon.
 Scanning speed can be modified and most young users operate at a scanning speed that is difficult to keep up with for the casual observer!